 Procedures performed with our neurodiagnostic medical devices including ADVANCE and DPNCheck may be paid for by third-party payers, including government health programs, such as Medicare, and private insurance and managed care organizations.
-The 2023 Physicians Fee Schedule published by the Centers for Medicare & Medicaid Services (CMS) includes CPT 95905 for nerve conduction studies performed with pre-configured electrode arrays such as those used with the DPNCheck device and the ADVANCE System.
+The 2024 Physicians Fee Schedule published by the CMS includes CPT 95905 for nerve conduction studies performed with pre-configured electrode arrays such as those used with the DPNCheck device and the ADVANCE System.

-We believe that physicians are generally receiving reimbursement under CPT 95905 from Medicare for nerve conduction studies performed for carpal tunnel syndrome using pre-configured electrode arrays that meet the medical necessity requirements in their local Medicare region but that commercial insurers are generally not providing reimbursement.
+We believe that physicians are generally receiving reimbursement under CPT 95905 from Medicare for nerve conduction studies performed for CTS using preconfigured electrode arrays that meet the medical necessity requirements in their local Medicare region but that commercial insurers are generally not providing reimbursement.
 Reimbursement by third-party payers is an important element of success for medical device companies.
 We do not foresee a significant near-term improvement in reimbursement for procedures performed with ADVANCE and DPNCheck.

 In the United States, some insured individuals receive their medical care through managed care programs which monitor and, for payment purposes, often require pre-approval of the services that a member's provider prescribes.
 Some managed care programs pay their providers a predetermined annual payment per member which puts the providers at financial risk for the services provided to their members.
-Our United States sales efforts for DPNCheck are focused on the Medicare Advantage program.
-The Medicare Advantage program is administered by CMS and operated by private managed care organizations or insurers referred to as Medicare Advantage organizations ("MAOs").
+Our domestic sales efforts for DPNCheck have been focused on the MA program.
+The MA program is administered by CMS and operated by private managed care organizations or insurers referred to as Medicare Advantage organizations (MAOs).
 CMS pays these MAOs capitated fees that are adjusted under CMS's risk adjustment model, which uses health status indicators, or risk scores, to ensure the adequacy of payment.
 Members with higher risk codes generally require more healthcare resources than those with lower risk codes.
-In turn, the MAOs fully absorbs the risk of patient health care costs.
+In turn, the MAOs fully absorb the risk of patient health care costs.
 MAOs may share a portion of the risk with provider organizations such as independent practice associations (IPAs) with whom they contract to provide medical services to their members.
-Proper assessment of each member's health status and accurate coding helps to assure that MAOs receive capitation fees consistent with the cost of insuring these members.
-Nerve conduction testing can provide valuable, early identification of peripheral neuropathy leading to clinical interventions that can reduce health care costs.
-Also, these tests provide valuable input regarding each member's health risk status which can result in more appropriate capitated payments from CMS.
+Proper assessment of each member's health status and accurate coding helps to assure that MAOs receive capitation fees consistent with the CMS risk adjustment model.